yoctoproject/poky/documentation/dev-manual/common-tasks.rst

       TMPDIR = "${TOPDIR}/tmpmultix86"

    The location for these multiconfig configuration files is specific.
-   They must reside in the current build directory in a sub-directory of ``conf`` named ``multiconfig`` or within a layer's ``conf`` directory under a directory named ``multiconfig``.
+   They must reside in the current :term:`Build Directory` in a sub-directory of ``conf`` named ``multiconfig`` or within a layer's ``conf`` directory under a directory named ``multiconfig``.
 Following is an example that defines two configuration files for the "x86" and "arm" multiconfigs: